myreadings1/ECE211_Prog_III_25_26/README.md

    - Covers all material up to this date.
 - Quiz2: Date (Oct 14th, 2025):
    - Covers all material up to this date.
-- Quiz3: Date (Oct 28th, 2025).
-   - Covers all materials up to this date.
 - Midterm Exam (Nov 4th, 2025) Reschedule
 - Midterm Exam (Nov 9th, 2025) Reschedule
 - Midterm Exam (Nov 16th, 2025)